Saturday, 3 April 2021

 Chris is a great guy.
 He is caring, warmhearted and very sociable and I am pretty sure, once the restrictions are lifted, he will be out and about enjoying himself.
 He definitely has the 'travel bug' and misses his life-long friends overseas.
 His home is Cyprus, but there is a big world out there and still many places to visit and catch up with his old shipmates.

 If you have enjoyed this article and would like to see new articles as soon as I publish them, then please enter your email address below and hit the subscribe button.
-This is a free service.
+This is a free service and you will receive my FREE ebook “How to Live a More Healthier and Active Life” when you subscribe.
 You will automatically receive new published articles via your email account.
 Please remember to confirm your email address when prompted, to become an active subscriber.
 Many thanks.

 Resistance bands are very versatile and an easy to use ' go to ' piece of fitness equipment.
 They come in all shapes, colours, and ...